 Octocrylene (2-ethylhexyl-2-ciano-3, 3-diphenyl acrylate), a relatively new cinnamate that has both UVB and some UVA absorbing properties is photostable and thought to be non-allergenic and non-irritating.
-Its widespread use in sunscreen and cosmetic products has led to an increase in octocrylene sensititsation, so that it is now a prime photoallergen of chemical absorbing sunscreens.
+Its widespread use in sunscreen and cosmetic products has led to an increase in octocrylene sensitisation so that it is now a prime photoallergen of chemical-absorbing sunscreens.

 How does cinnamate allergy present?

-In addition to allergic type reactions, concerns have been raised about the relative ease of which octyl methoxycinnamate is absorbed into the skin and may promote generation of potentially harmful free radicals.
-What this means in terms of the use of cinnamates in skin care products long term is unknown, hence further research is warranted.
+In addition to allergic-type reactions, concerns have been raised about the relative ease of which octyl methoxycinnamate is absorbed into the skin and may promote the generation of potentially harmful free radicals.
+What this means in terms of the use of cinnamates in skincare products long term is unknown, hence further research is warranted.

 Am I allergic to cinnamate?

 Cinnamate allergy is diagnosed by performing patch tests with 1% cinnamate in petrolatum.